s9w/preTeX/README.md

 # preTeX

-preTeX is a Python (2 and 3) LaTeX preprocessor, designed to make LaTeX syntax more concise and thereby the writing process faster and the code more readable.
+preTeX is a Python (2 and 3) LaTeX preprocessor designed to make LaTeX syntax more concise and thereby the writing process faster and the code more readable.
 It consists of a number of "transformations", which are really RegEx-powered replacements.
 It's focused on math.
 Examples in text and gif:

 ```latex
  in: The limit $\sum_i=0 ^ N+1 q_i.. p. \frac a+b x^2-1$